pollyannafx/recommender5000/README.md

 - tags for certain aesthetics i think the songs adhere to?

 thing i should add and shouldnt forget:
 - i should add cover art that the api can fetch.
+- might also add brief song descriptions? idk how i'll fetch these idk if its a good idea to put them on the same json file